TransmitSecurity/ciam-expressjs-vanilla-samples/passkey-authentication/README.md

   - If you didn't you will be redirected to the registration page
 - Once registration / authentication completes you will be redirected to a home page
 - To logout click on the button in the top right corner

+## Notes

+- You can use the browser's password manager to delete passkeys associated with this page.
+For example in Chrome, the auto-fill list will contain a "Manage passwords and Passkeys" section.